antbarbi/tokenizer/deployment/README.md

 3. **Configure Environment**
    - Select Solana Localhost (gear, bottom left)
-   - Click on `not connected` next to the gear
+   - Click on `not connected` next to the gear and follow instructions
    - Generate 3 playground wallets on the top right (wallet1, wallet2, wallet3)

 ## Deployment Process